pantelis/aiml-common/resources/environment/_index.md

 5. In the window that pops up select Github.
 Accept the requested additional permission request for your NJIT gmail account.
 After Github and Colab connects you will be able to see the forked repo from your drop down menu of Repository.
 You will also see all the notebooks that start with a number e.g 01_the_machine_learning_landscape.ipynb.
 The number indicates the chapter number.
 6. Select to open the 01-*.ipynb notebook by clicking on it.
 You should see the notebook in your own colab account.
 Any change will be persisted in your github.
 7. Run the first cell.
 If you havent used Notebooks before, people with little programming experience will fall in love with them especially at this stage where you dont need to type new code.
 For a tutorial on how to use the notebooks in colab or in general open and run the notebook [Welcome to Colaboratory](https://colab.research.google.com/notebooks/intro.ipynb).

+## External Tools and Databases

+### Elastic Search Environment Setup

+For projects work you may need to install ES.
+Please note you are responsible for setting up the environment.
+For example to set up ES in Win10 you may follow [this](https://www.youtube.com/watch?v=hzaG2Uq60uw) guide but bear in mind that we cannot support any IT issues you may encounter in your laptop.
+You may decide to set up a development environment in AWS cloud 9 that is linux based for a small fee or taking advantage the free tier for _new_ AWS accounts (which is not free if you need EC2 instances outside of what the free tier provides).